Last Updated on: May 29, 2026

 - Deep diving: Then they pull more reports, build temporary funnels, and cross-reference datasets to either confirm or disprove that hypothesis.

+That process works, but it’s slow.
 It’s also reactive.
-They’re not finding the problem until a trend already shows up in the data—after revenue has leaked for weeks or months.
+They’re not finding the problem until a trend already shows up in the data, after revenue has leaked for weeks or months.
+The new way uses AI connected directly to your data (and it is the approach McGaw’s analytics team uses with clients every day):

 - Natural language questions: “What stage of the funnel is losing the most users this week?”